Kristina01111000/Drws_site/README.md

 - Can google analytics work for patreon pages, add it if it does work
-- Get a new image for the holistic advice slide
 - Put the yoga slide in with the saved image
 - Put the magazine slide in with the saved image
 - On membership confirmation page remove the  “Thank you for your membership to Growing Holistically.
 Your New Members membership is now active Thank you for joining Growing Holistically!.” section